(Scroll down to watch the video.)

-As you may know, I do a monthly Facebook live session which is now on the first Monday monthly, at 6 pm.
-In today's email I wanted to talk to you about one of the live sessions we had recently, on the topic of dealing with difficult people.
+As you may know, I do a monthly Facebook live session in my free Facebook group.
+Today, I wanted to talk to you about one of the live sessions we had recently, on the topic of dealing with difficult people.

 1. Boundary violator-this type of person manipulates people, totally disregard another person's boundaries, and will and do so repeatedly.